-Appeals of Student Organization Accountability Board sanctions are heard by the Vice President for Student Affairs or his/her designee.
-The written outcome of the appeal will be copied to the Director of Student Activities and Dean of Student Life (as applicable).
+Appeals of Student Organization Accountability Board sanctions are heard by the Vice President for Student Affairs or their designee.
+The written outcome of the appeal will be copied to the Director of Student Activities and Student Conduct Office (as applicable).